What to Do If Your Dog Has Fleas

 Come to Germantown Vet for Flea Treatment & Prevention

-If your dog has fleas, the experienced team at Germantown Vet Clinic can help select the right prescription flea treatment.
+If your dog has fleas, the experienced team at Germantown Vet can help select the proper prescription flea treatment.
 We can also prescribe monthly flea prevention medication to keep these pesky pests away.
-It’s true what they say – an ounce of prevention really is worth a pound of cure!
+It’s true what they say – an ounce of prevention is worth a pound of cure!

 Whether you need preventative flea medication or treatment for an existing infestation, contact Germantown Vet today!
 Our experienced vets are here to help.